 These delicious vegan jackfruit dumplings can be made with pre marinated jackfruit – I like to use Tender Jacks curry flavour.
 Or if you’ve got a can of jackfruit collecting dust in your pantry this is the perfect opportunity to put it to good use!

-VEGAN JACKFRUIT DUMPLINGS RECIPE BY TESS EDEN
+VEGAN JACKFRUIT DUMPLINGS RECIPE

 2 cups of flour